doc4d/4d-web-studio/docs/API/web-form-editor/WebFormItemClass.md

 ### WebFormItem Objects

-`4D.WebFormItem` objects are properties of the `4D.WebForm` object returned by the `WEB Form` command.
+`4D.WebFormItem` objects are properties of the `4D.WebForm` object returned by the `Web Form` command.

-When you call the `WEB Form` command, the returned `4D.WebForm` object holds as many `4D.WebFormItems` as there are components with [server-side references](../web-studio/web-studio.md#server-side-references) in your webform.
+When you call the `Web Form` command, the returned `4D.WebForm` object holds as many `4D.WebFormItems` as there are components with [server-side references](../web-studio/web-studio.md#server-side-references) in your webform.

 For example, `WebFormObject.myImage` refers to the image component with `myImage` as server reference.